terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Should project management be based on theories of economics or production.md

 issn:: 0961-3218
 issue:: 2
 doi:: 10.1080/09613210500491480
-title:: @Should project management be based on theories of economics or production? pages:: 154-163 volume:: 34 item-type:: [[journalArticle]]
+title:: @Should project management be based on theories of economics or production pages:: 154-163 volume:: 34 item-type:: [[journalArticle]]